 30-min call.
 No commitment.
 We scope the project together and confirm the real number.

 When you pay for a system instead of a service, you're not buying access to work being done on your behalf.
-You're acquiring a system — something that operates independently of anyone's availability, mood, or billing cycle.
+You're acquiring infrastructure — something that operates independently of anyone's availability, attention, or billing cycle.

-The result: lower ongoing costs, fewer dependencies, and a business that compounds instead of drains.
+The result: lower ongoing costs, fewer dependencies, and an operation that compounds instead of drains.

 Fixed fee upfront.
 No monthly surprises, no scope creep invoices.